mratsim/constantine/README.md

 ## Target audience

-The library aims to be a portable, compact and hardened library for elliptic curve cryptography needs, in particular for blockchain protocols and zero-knowledge proofs system.
+The library aims to be a fast, compact and hardened library for elliptic curve cryptography needs, in particular for blockchain protocols and zero-knowledge proofs system.

 The library focuses on following properties:
-- constant-time (not leaking secret data via side-channels)
+- constant-time (not leaking secret data via [side-channels](https://en.wikipedia.org/wiki/Side-channel_attack))
 - performance
 - generated code size, datatype size and stack usage